foo123/FILTER.js/api-reference.md

 * `PerlinNoise` : perlin noise also as filter plugin
 * `Gradient` : gradient image effect also as filter plugin
 * `RadialGradient` : radial-gradient image effect also as filter plugin
-* `Equalize` : apply histogram equalization
+* `Equalize` : apply fast histogram equalization
-* `GrayscaleEqualize` : apply a faster histogram equalization only for grayscale images
+* `GrayscaleEqualize` : apply faster histogram equalization only for grayscale images
-* `RGBEqualize` : apply histogram equalization per separate color channel
+* `RGBEqualize` : apply fast histogram equalization per separate color channel
 * `Pixelate` : fast pixelate the image to the given scale
 * `TriangularPixelate` : fast triangular pixelate the image to the given scale
 * `HexagonalPixelate` : fast hexagonal pixelate the image to the given scale (TODO)